 Tourism is a big industry in Nepal, there are thousands of people directly or indirectly involved in the tourism sector.

-However, tourism is a seasoned professional because Autumn and Spring are regarded as the best time of the year for travelers and so they arrive.
+However, tourism is a seasoned professional because Autumn and Spring are regarded as the best times of the year for travelers and so they arrive.

 From Guide to Porter and local tea house operators, they remain busy during this time of the year and they await so.

 They earn during the season and with their earning they survive the rest of the year.
 Hiring a registered Guide and a Porter helps them to survive along with their family.

 This will help them to survive in their profession increasing their professionalism.

 How will trekkers benefit

 Trekkers’ safety has always remained an utmost concern in Nepal Tourism Industry.
 The decision to implement a compulsory trekking guide was a far-cry idea.
-This happened when lots of solo travelers started to face difficulties in the mountain.
+This happened when lots of solo travelers started to face difficulties in the mountains.

-However, due to independent budget trekkers, Nepal Tourism Board was not concerned with the idea of making a guide mandatory for trekking.
+However, due to independent budget trekkers, the Nepal Tourism Board was not concerned with the idea of making a guide mandatory for trekking.

 This started to increase the number of adventure trekkers who started to trek solo.
 Further accelerating the risk factors number of trekkers are found lying dead due to high altitude sickness and other individual sicknesses.

 Trekkers seem not much concerned with the altitude-related problem they are to face.
 As in the mountains due to global warming sometimes the weather change is unpredictable and trekkers are unaware of the situation, also they are not familiar with the local trail when they are individual trekkers.

 In times of emergency, they face trouble due to a lack of on-time rescue.
 So, to help trekkers during difficulty guide will play a vital role in arranging rescue operations with their concerned agency in Kathmandu.

-This will help trekkers much and their trek in the mountain remains safe and sound.
+This will help trekkers much and their trek in the mountains remains safe and sound.